farahsaleem1995/MedicalCenter/docs/ImplementationPlan.md

 ### 6.2 Domain Rules

-- Only authorized providers can modify medical attributes
+- Only authorized practitioners can modify medical attributes
 - Patients cannot modify blood type or chronic conditions
 - All updates must have audit metadata (RecordedBy, DiagnosedBy, etc.)
 - No automatic inference from uploaded records